-Marble Matter hosts a range of workshop focalizing liquid surface design techniques and the use of natural pigments.
+Marble Matter hosts a range of workshops focalizing liquid surface design techniques.

 We are intrigued by processes whose aestetic cannot be entirely controlled.
 It is rather the job of the artist/student to embrace the elements of randomness while gently manipulating expressions in desired ways.
 We always encourage our students to play around and not get too hung up by what is traditionally “right and wrong”.

 It usually resolves in great results, even for beginners!

 We currently teach both Ebru and Suminagashi on respectively paper and fabric.
 During both types of workshops you will learn about the history of the marbling techniques, how to set up a marbling station at home an you will of course leave with your own marbled pieces.
 The learning curve in both Ebru and Suminagashi is steep and we find that both kids and adults enjoy the mesmerizing act of dropping paint onto a liquid surface.
 The process is even meditative to some.
 All workshops have a limited number of students in order to ensure a firendly and artistically experimental environment where we can offer support and insight to every student.
 As we are based in Barcelona and Copenhagen the workshops are mainly held in these locations.
 We are nevertheless always interested in teaching in new environments.

 We host marbling workshops on

 both paper & textiles